Can Dogs Eat Tuna Salad?

 Keep your cooking to a minimum, avoid seasonings and greasing options because seasonings that contain toxic ingredients like garlic can cause some serious health problems for dogs.

 Before cooking, make sure to remove the fish bones, or you can buy a boneless fillet for simplicity.
-Fishbones are small and brittle and can splinter easily in dog’s mouth, throat, stomach, and intestines, which can be painful and cause complications.
+Fishbones are small and brittle and can splinter easily in the dog’s mouth, throat, stomach, and intestines, which can be painful and cause complications.

 Health Benefits of Fish for Dogs